 LOOKING FOR VOLUNTEERS!!!

 We very much need more people….more energized bodies and minds….to achieve our goal.
-Here are positions we are hoping to fill as of the end of August 2018:
+Here are other positions we are hoping to fill.

 - Visiting dump sites and researching quantities of con/dem materials going to landfills.